rodolfolottin/promofinder-backend/README.md

-# Promo Researcher App's API
+# promofinder-backend

+The backend for the promofinder app.